Chart Color Schemes

 Population growth drivers in Currumbin Valley are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the population of the Currumbin Valley statistical area (Lv2) is estimated at around 2,179.
-This reflects an increase of 95 people since the 2021 Census, which reported a population of 2,084 people.
-The change is inferred from the resident population of 2,177, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 14 validated new addresses since the Census date.
-This level of population equates to a density ratio of 63 persons per square kilometer.
-The Currumbin Valley's 4.6% growth since census positions it within 1.3 percentage points of the SA3 area (5.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 57% of overall population gains during recent periods.
+The population of Currumbin Valley is estimated at around 2,179 as of Feb 2026.
+This reflects an increase of 95 people since the 2021 Census which reported a population of 2,084 people.
+The increase was inferred from AreaSearch's estimate of 2,177 residents following examination of ABS's latest ERP data release in June 2024 and validation of 14 new addresses since the Census date.
+This level of population results in a density ratio of 63 persons per square kilometer.
+Currumbin Valley's population growth rate of 4.6% since the census is within 1.4 percentage points of the SA3 area's growth rate of 6.0%.
+The primary driver for this growth was overseas migration, contributing approximately 57% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-Looking at population projections moving forward, a population increase just below the median of non-metropolitan areas nationally is expected for the Currumbin Valley (SA2).
-The area is expected to increase by 283 persons to 2041, reflecting an increase of 13.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied when utilised.
+Looking ahead, population projections indicate a median increase for non-metropolitan areas nationally, with Currumbin Valley expected to increase by 287 persons to 2041, reflecting a total increase of 13.3% over the 17 years.

 Frequently Asked Questions - Population